 DO: Cut back on clutter through online bills, bill pay, and bill reminders.

 It’s bad for your financial life (not to mention your back) to carry about piles of cards and receipts.
 Start spring off by dumping out your purse or wallet.
 First, throw away any trash.
 Second, file away any receipts you need to keep.
 Finally, go through and determine which cards you really need to be carrying around with you at all times.
 Is that rewards card for a store you visit one a year really necessary?
 What about your dental insurance card even though you won’t see the dentist again for six months?
 One great way to keep your wallet organized is to take photos of cards you seldom use.
-The new Adaptu Wallet app will allow you to securely store images within the app.

 DO: Throw away trash, file receipts, and carry only what you need with you.